SysManSquad/sysmansquadblogdev/content/posts/2022-08-09-which-user-is-logged-in-when-running-as-system/index.md

 Have you ever deployed a script that needs to be executed in the system context, but you also need to work with something that is currently running in the user context?

-obviously you could just loop through all the user profiles on the system, but thats not always a good idea.
+Obviously you could just loop through all the user profiles on the system, but thats not always a good idea.

+Lo and behold, you can simply see who is the owner of the explorer.exe process and use that, Obviously this will not work if no one is logged on.

 # Solution